Lesterpaintstheworld/terminal-velocity/evaluation_report.md

    - Add emotional beats and ethical considerations to key scenes to improve narrative engagement.

 ## Conclusion
-This report outlines the current state of narrative coherence and provides actionable recommendations for improvement.
+This report outlines the current state of narrative coherence and provides actionable recommendations for improvement, reflecting the latest assessments and findings from the character development reviews.